Introduction to PostgreSQL replace

 select replace('The sky is beautiful and calm at night.
 The sky is warm and sunny in the morning.','The sky is','Breeze and air are');

-Now, we will replace the substring of the particular column of the table to some other substring.
+Now, we will replace the substring of the particular column of the table with some other substring.
 Let us fire \dt command to see all the tables present in my database.

 Now, let us see the contents by firing the following query statement.